This article was originally published in Law360 on September 24, 2019.

 For instance, Title VII — the federal law that protects employees against discrimination and harassment — may be next to apply to employees of legal cannabis businesses, to the extent it coexists with the CSA.
 The trend towards federal regulation may be used in a variety of procedural and substantive ways in federal court litigation across the county to undercut arguments hinging on a violation of the CSA.

 More regulation inherently brings more legal risk.
 Compliance with the FLSA is no different.
-Absent review by the U.S. Supreme Court, employers engaged in state-licensed cannabis activities in the Tenth Circuit states that have legalized medical and/or recreational cannabis — e.g., Colorado, New Mexico, Oklahoma, and Utah — must comply with the FLSA.
-Employers outside the Tenth Circuit should also comply.
+Absent review by the U.S. Supreme Court, employers engaged in state-licensed cannabis activities in the 10th Circuit states that have legalized medical and/or recreational cannabis — e.g., Colorado, New Mexico, Oklahoma, and Utah — must comply with the FLSA.
+Employers outside the 10th Circuit should also comply.

 The FLSA4 regulates more than just overtime; it also regulates minimum wage, hours worked, recordkeeping and employment of children.
 It also prohibits an employer from retaliating against an employee for complaining about any of these requirements.
 The Department of Labor may become more active on the enforcement front as well.